SoftHeroes/JSObfuscator/README.md

 ### **Note**

-Once the code gets obfuscated you cannot revert it to it's origional state.
+Once the code gets obfuscated you cannot revert it to it's original state.
 For best use, use this before deployment of your code.

 #